lsegal/yard/README.markdown

 the switches separated by whitespace (newlines or space) to pass to yardoc whenever it is run.

+<h4>Queries</h4>

+The `yardoc` tool also supports a `--query` argument to only include objects that match a certain data or meta-data query.
+The query syntax is Ruby, though a few shortcuts are available.
+For instance, to document only objects that have an "@api" tag with the value "public", all of the following syntaxes would give the same result:

+    --query '@api.text == "public"'
+    --query 'object.has_tag?(:api) && object.tag(:api).text == "public"'
+    --query 'has_tag?(:api) && tag(:api).text == "public"'

+Note that the "@tag" syntax returns the first tag named "tag" on the object.
+To return the array of all tags named "tag", use "@@tag".

+Multiple `--query` arguments are allowed in the command line parameters.
+The following two lines both check for the existence of a return and param tag:

+    --query '@return' --query '@param'
+    --query '@rturn && @param'

+For more information about the query syntax, see the {YARD::Verifier} class.

 **2. Rake Task**

 The second most obvious is to generate docs via a Rake task.
 You can do this by